Mixtures of g-priors in Generalized Linear Models: Mixtures of -Priors

-In normal linear models, the robust prior yields closed form marginal likelihoods, which contain a rarely used special function, the Appell $F_1$ function \citep{Weisstein_2009}.
+In normal linear models, the robust prior yields closed form marginal likelihoods involving the Appell $F_1$ function \citep{appell_1925,Weisstein_2009}.
 Similarly in GLMs, evaluation of the special function $\Phi_1$ is required.
-Based on the various criteria for model selection priors, default parameters $a_r = 0.5, b_r = 1$, and $\rho_r = 1/(1 + p_\MM)$ are recommended \citep{Bayarri_etal_2012}, under which the prior \eqref{eq:robust_prior} reduces to a truncated Gamma, with a conjugate updating:
+Based on the various criteria for model selection priors, default parameters $a_r = 0.5, b_r = 1$, and $\rho_r = 1/(1 + p_\MM)$ are recommended \citep{Bayarri_etal_2012}, under which the prior \eqref{eq:robust_prior} reduces to a truncated Gamma, which leads to

 and with marginal likelihood proportional to